moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 #### Exercise 2: Construct Outcome Statements

-Continuing with your interview synthesis, return to your Dovetail labels and filter on Outcomes.
-Use these, along with your Job Map/Steps, to generate [Outcome Statements](/handbook/product/ux/jobs-to-be-done/jtbd_topics__definitions/#outcomes) across the three dimensions:
+Continuing with your interview synthesis, return to your interview videos/notes and look for anything that might help you write your Outcome statements.
+Look for anything that sounds like a pain point, hurdle, or workaround that user has to deal with.
+Use your videos/notes, along with your Job Map/Steps, to generate [Outcome Statements](/handbook/product/ux/jobs-to-be-done/jtbd_topics__definitions/#outcomes) across the three dimensions:

 1. **Speed**: Minimize the time it takes + (accomplish something)
 1. **Reliability/Predictability**: Minimize the likelihood that + (something undesirable happens)